kui-shell/KuiClientTemplate/README.md

-# AnimalApp: A Demo Client for the Kui Graphical CLI Framework
+# Client Template for the Kui Graphical CLI Framework

 [Kui](https://github.com/kubernetes-sigs/kui) is a framework for extending CLIs with graphical enhancements.
 If you wish to extend the framework, either by adding custom commands, custom views, or custom theming, this is the place to start!

-This repository offers a few silly animal-oriented commands and views.
+This repository offers a few silly animal-oriented commands and views, including a way to decorate Kubernetes resources with additional tabs.

 ## Getting Started with Development